The publishing platform created by councils, for councils.

 Program Details

-Sessions will be presented virtually on Monday, 13th November - Friday, 17th November, in 3.
+Sessions will be presented virtually during November (dates for 2024 tbc), in 3.
 Slots each day:

 • 12pm - 1pm